alumbwe1/datadateApp/API_DATA_FORMATS.md

 ### GET `/api/v1.0/interactions/likes/` - List Likes (Sent)

-Get all likes given by the current user with detailed profile information.
+Get all likes given by the current user. **Only shows who you liked, not your own profile.**

 **Response (200 OK):**